LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 1.5 days
 *   **Type:** Functional
-*   **Description:** The system must provide an admin interface that displays a report of all sold inventory items, including purchaser information.
+*   **Description:** The system must provide an admin interface that displays a report of all sold inventory items, including purchaser information (purchaser's full name, shipping address, and email address).
 Each item in the report must be clickable to view the full receipt.

 **T7S-28: Export the sales report**
 *   **Priority:** Must Have